The Buffrs Book

 Description

-This command lints your local package (defined in proto/*.proto
+This command lints your local package (defined in proto/*.proto) for a set of

 rules defined in the (Buffrs Protocol Buffer